timjedrek/fiesta-encontrando/README.md

 NoMethodError in FiestaController#new
 undefined method `fiestum' for #<User id: XX, email: "XXXXX@gmail.com", created_at: "2022-07-04 03:01:35.723910000 +0000", updated_at: "2022-07-04 03:01:35.723910000 +0000", username: nil>

 ugh..
-Also, rails though Fiesta is plural when it's not and then singular-ized the word to fiestum which is pretty confusing.
+Also, rails thought Fiesta is plural when it's not and then singular-ized the word to fiestum which is pretty confusing.
 Also, this is in Spanish..
 I think the code should remain English and then just change the text on the view to Spanish to make it simpler.